mjohnsonkansys/AsyncBenchmarks/README.md

 | FullSyncCall |  4.307 ns | 0.0893 ns | 0.0836 ns |

 # Async Repo Benchmark
-This test simulates a call to repository backed by some form of external storage.
+This benchmark simulates a call to repository backed by some form of external storage.

 The `AsyncRepo` simulates an external call by `await`ing `Task.Yield()`.